THE BEST VIEWPOINTS ON KOH SAMUI

 Shortcut to Mae Nam

-I didn’t quite make it the whole way along this drive as it started pouring half way through the route.
+I didn’t quite make it the whole way along this drive as it started pouring halfway through the route.
 It is notoriously steep so I decided to turn back as the safe option.
 This was a very rural road, which cut right through the middle of the island.
 Coconut trees were plentiful and I would have loved to have made it higher up on this route to explore the views.
 You will have to tell me how it was.

 The next two viewpoints definitely don’t have a name that I know of and one of them involved ducking under a barbed wire fence.
 It wasn’t the riskiest trespass I have ever done but just a heads up.

 On the northern side of the Cliff Bar is a set of stairs down the side of the cliff that has been overgrown by trees and grass.
 I saw it as I was driving and doubled back to check it out.
 Good decision.
 The stairs led down to a giant rock in the ocean that was attached to land by a small little bridge.
 It was a cool spot to hang out for a while and you can look back at Silver Beach.
+With it’s rock bridge and peaceful spot, this is definitely one of the most unique viewpoints on Koh Samui.

-Just south of The Kala Samui is a open space where there is no building.
+Just south of The Kala Samui is an open space where there is no building.
 A dilapidated barbed wire fence runs across the area.
 I stepped underneath the fence and a path led down to a beautiful viewpoint.
 The beach below was littered with amazing rock formations as is so common on this island.
 This was one of the best views on Koh Samui and I had stumbled upon it by chance.

 Happy exploring!
 Hope you get some great views, great weather and maybe watch a storm roll in across the ocean!
 If you also get to Ko Lanta here is the guide I wrote: Ko Lanta what to do